 Services for Students with Disabilities (SSD)

-Staff is available via email and phone during normal operating hours, 8:30 a.m.-5 p.m.
-Monday through Friday, whether working
+Staff are available via email and phone during normal operating hours from 8:30 a.m.-5 p.m.
+Monday through Friday, whether

-All scheduled and future meetings will be done via Zoom.
-You can sign up for a Binghamton Zoom account online.
+All meetings will be done via Zoom.
+Sign up for a Binghamton Zoom account online.
 Alternative methods of meetings could be arranged if necessary based on individual circumstances, though in-person meetings will be avoided.

 Social Work graduate interns

-Residential Life MSW Interns are still here to provide outreach and support to students but there will no longer be in-person meetings.
-All outreach and support will be through Bmail, Zoom or phone calls.
-The interns will be available for support during their set office hours, just over tele-support.
+Residential Life MSW Interns are still here during their set office hours, providing outreach and support to students, but all outreach and support is through Bmail, Zoom or phone calls.

 Supplemental Instruction is facilitated group study by undergraduate students (SI Leaders) who have previously taken the course and excelled in it academically.
 We arrange for SI Leaders to be available to aid in academic success for classes that students traditionally find challenging.
-Supplemental Instruction is still being offered via Zoom.
-Supplemental Instruction (SI) is available for: PSYC 243, PSYC 111, ECON 162, or BIOL 114.
+Supplemental Instruction is still being offered via Zoom for the following courses: PSYC 243, PSYC 111, ECON 162 and BIOL 114.